 What to Use Instead of La Roche Posay

-While there aren’t many alternatives that you can go for instead of La Roche Posay, a few brands have produced excellent formulas that are vegan and cruelty-free, although you should still check the label of each product.
+While there aren’t many alternatives you can go for instead of La Roche Posay, a few brands have produced excellent vegan and cruelty-free formulas, although you should still check each product’s label.
 These brands include:

 FAQs